19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 Sled Dogs Running the Iditarod.
 Everything you need to know about the best things to do in Fairbanks, Alaska from visiting Pioneer Park, the best time to see the Midnight Sun, the Northern Lights (aurora borealis), the Museum of the North, Santa Claus House, Running Reindeer Ranch and the best places to stay from Wedgewood Resort to Pike's Landing hotel.

-This dog sled races happens in early March each year. and it pays tribute to the heroes (dog mushers and dogs) who delivered life-saving Diphtheria serum to Nome during an epidemic.
+This dog sled race, which occurs in early March each year, pays tribute to the heroes (dog mushers and dogs) who delivered life-saving Diphtheria serum to Nome during an epidemic.

 Cost: Free or $$$$ for Iditarod tours

-Location: Race path runs from Anchorage (central Alaska) to Nome (western Bering Sea coast) and the route alternatives each year.
+Location: The race path runs from Anchorage (central Alaska) to Nome (western Bering Sea coast), and the route changes each year.
 Check the official for the checkpoint nearest to you.

 More information: Official website